-References: MSA 2007; 50 CFR 600.740 2022; Busch 2022; NOAA 2019 Numerical score: Starting score - (Number of EPs NOT met x 3) = Overall score 10 0 10 Corresponding Confidence Rating: (10 = High; 4 or 7 = Medium; 1 = Low) High Corresponding Conformance Level: (10 = Full; 7 = Minor NC; 4 = Major NC; 1 = Critical NC) Full Conformance Non-conformance N Non-conformance Number (if applicable): 0
+References: MSA 2007; 50 CFR 600.740 2022; Busch 2022; NOAA 2019 Numerical score: Starting score - (Number of EPs NOT met x 3) = Overall score 10 0 10 Corresponding Con Corresponding Confidence Rating: (10 = High; 4 or 7 = Medium; 1 = Low) Corresponding Con Full Conformance Non-conformance Number (if applicable): 0

 11.2.
 Sanctions applicable to violations and illegal activities shall be adequate in severity to be effective in securing compliance and discouraging violations wherever they occur.
 Sanctions shall also be in force to affect authorization to fish and/or to serve as masters or officers of a fishing vessel in the event of noncompliance with conservation and management measures.
+Belavance

 Relevance: Relevant

-Evaluation Paramete ers Met?
+Evaluation Parame ters Met?

-Process:

-The system of sanction s in place is sufficiently severe to deter violations and illegal activities.
-The system shall be considered ,

-adequate in severity if the potential sanctions include fines, suspension or withdrawal of permission to fish, and confiscation ✓
+2 0 ons in place is sufficiently severe to deter violations and illegal activities.
+The system shall be considered if the potential sanctions include fines, suspension or withdrawal of permission to fish, and confiscation at.

-of catch or equipment.